aphalo/aphalo/README.md

 or commited into the main branch in the repositories at GitHub.
 Two packages that depend on a commercial closed-source driver, but usable with a free runtime of the driver, are published only at R-Universe.
+Preliminary/experimental incomplete versions of a couple of new packages are already partly usable are also only at R-Universe and here in GitHub.

 R-Universe profile: <https://aphalo.r-universe.dev>. [![:name status badge](https://aphalo.r-universe.dev/badges/:name)](https://aphalo.r-universe.dev/)